lizmat/Raku-Elements/README.md

 Addenoid
 --------

-contains all infix operators that could be considered doing addition or substraction functions.
+The Addenoid group contains all infix operators that could be considered doing addition or substraction functions.

 ### `+` numeric add